Rare Seabird Observed After 83-Year Absence

 Harrison is currently involved in a 10-year project to write and illustrate a Handbook to the Seabirds of the World, to be published by Lynx Edicions, Barcelona, Spain.
 Harrison’s original work, Seabirds of the World: An Identification Guide, published in 1983, has been the standard reference on the world’s seabird species for over a quarter of a century.
 Plans are set to return to the area in November on Zegrahm’s Faces of Melanesia expedition and additional plans are currently underway for an expedition in 2012.
 Unlike the 2010 expedition, however, the 2012 expedition will continue through the rarely visited Solomon Islands to the Bismarck Archipelago, the Caroline Islands and to Torishima, home of the Short-tailed Albatross, before ending the voyage in Yokohama, Japan.
 The 2012 expedition will once again be led by Zegrahm cofounder Peter Harrison.

-Note: Additional images of the Vanuatu Petrel are available upon request.
+Note: Images of the Vanuatu Petrel are available upon request.

 # # #